thephpleague/csv/docs/9.0/writer/helpers.md

 ;
 $writer->addFormatter($formatter);
 $writer->insertOne(["foo", "bébé", "jouet"]);
-//all 'utf-8' caracters are now automatically encoded into 'iso-8859-15' charset
+//all 'utf-8' characters are now automatically encoded into 'iso-8859-15' charset
 ~~~

 If your `Writer` object supports PHP stream filters then it's recommended to use the `CharsetConverter` object via the library [stream filtering mechanism](/9.0/connections/filters/) instead as shown below.